-Within an entity declaration, an architecture body, a component declaration, or an uninstantiated subprogram or package declaration that declares a given interface subprogram, the name of the given interface subprogram denotes an undefined subprogram declaration and body.

-The name of an interface subprogram declaration of a block statement (including an implied block statement representing a component instance or a bound design entity), a generic-mapped package or a generic-mapped subprogram denotes the subprogram specified as the corresponding actual in a generic association list.
+Within a construct that has an interface subprogram declaration, but does not map it, the name of the given interface subprogram denotes an undefined subprogram declaration and body.
+Within a construct that maps a given interface subprogram declaration, the name of the given interface subprogram denotes the subprogram specified as the corresponding actual in a generic association list.